spramp/spramp.github.io/deconstructor/README.md

 The game is an MVP version.
 That is, there are components yet to  be created.
 I would like for more than one bouncing ball to appear, which would create a rectangle of bouncing balls that the user would need to pop within a finite of time.
 If it is a multi-player game, the player who scores the most popped bubbles would win.
 Also, I have a nav bar on the lower left that has numbers that, when the new version is created, would allow the user to change the velocity of the bubble(s).
 I would also like to make the game responsive to different types of browsers.
 Right now it meant only to be played on a laptop or desktop.

 **Technologies**
-HTML
+HTML,
-CSS
+CSS,
-SASS
+SASS,
-JAVASCRIPT
+JAVASCRIPT,
-JQUERY
+JQUERY,
-CANVAS
+CANVAS,
-BASIC GEOMETRY
+BASIC GEOMETRY,
-BRAIN POWER
+BRAIN POWER,

 Last updated: November 13, 2015